Filatima saliciphaga explained

 Filatima saliciphaga is a moth of the family Gelechiidae.
 It is found in North America, where it has been recorded from California.[1]
 [2]

 The wingspan is 18–21 mm.
-The forewings are tan to whitish tan, the scales tipped ochreous brown to fuscous, producing a light irroration.
-The wing has ill-defined markings and usually a black mark along the dorsal base.
-There are remnants of a dark streak through the center of wing.
-The plical stigma is not distinguishable and the first discal stigma has the form of a black dot at beyond one-third, the second discal at nearly two-thirds.
+The forewings are tan to whitish tan, with scales tipped ochreous brown to fuscous, producing a light irroration.
+The wing features ill-defined markings and usually has a black mark along the dorsal base.
+There are remnants of a dark streak through the center of the wing.
+The plical stigma is not distinguishable, and the first discal stigma appears as a black dot at just beyond one-third, while the second discal at nearly two-thirds.
 There is sometimes an oblique dark area toward the tornus.
 The hindwings are white, lightly infuscated.

 The larvae feed on Salix sessilifolia.[3]